barmoral/osmotic_calculations/README.md

 Calculations can be performed with two different types of restraints: Harmonic Potential (HP) and Flat-Bottom Potential (FBP).

 Python codes were written for simulation boxes with dimension of 4.8nm x 4.8nm x 14.4 nm.

 The number of ions in each simulation changes depending on the desired concentration in the box.

 The number of water molecules stays fixed at 11100.

 Input coordinate files are generated using packmol.
 The packmol inputs and outputs can be found on the directory called 'structures'.

 The force constant (k, with units of kJ/mol/nm^2) used for HP and FBP restraints is different.
 While the FBP method is not very sensitive to the force constant value (in here I use the same value as the method developers, Luo & Roux), HP is highly sensitive, and this value has to be estimated beforehand using the python notebook called 'force_constant_hps.ipynb'.

+I included example script files to use in a cluster called run_HP_openmm.sh and run_FBP_openmm.sh, which can also give an idea of how to run the calculations from any CLI.

 Steps to run HP calculations and analysis: